TheIoTLearningInitiative/IntelEdison/documentation/LinuxKernel.md

     arch/x86/include/asm/intel_mid_vrtc.h
     arch/x86/include/asm/intel_mip.h

+### MIP

+### SCU

+> The IPC is used to bridge the communications between kernel and SCU on some embedded Intel x86 platforms.

 ### Virtual Real Time Clock (VRTC)

 > VRTC is emulated by system controller firmware, the real HW RTC is located in the PMIC device.
 SCU FW shadows PMIC RTC in a memory mapped IO space that is visible to the host IA processor.
 This driver is based on RTC CMOS driver.